crmlatte/tp/docs/DeveloperGuide.md

    Both examples will result in an error message related to the `name` parameter:<br>
    "Name should only contain alphanumeric characters and spaces, and it should not be blank."<br>
    This is because pr/30 and ab/xx are not valid parameters for the assignment command.
+   This behavior will be improved in future versions of TAssist to provide more specific error messages.

 2. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.